 Description

-For DevOps teams that like to set up and deploy a containerized environment, GenRocket provides a Docker container.
+For DevOps teams that like to set up and deploy a containerized environment, GenRocket provides a Docker container that can be downloaded from the GenRocket web platform and set up using this article.
 The Runtime Setup and all required components needed to use the GenRocket web platform can exist in one contained package for end users.
+Please note that GenRocket Runtime must also be set up when using a Docker container.

 In This Article